AAV-VirginiaTech/AAV_GCS/README.md

 # AAV's Files for Interop Integration
 This repository includes all the files used in addition to the base AUVSI SUAS Interoperabilty System (Interop).
-AAV only makes modifications to the client side and uses an unmodified version of the server side for all integration testing.
 The base AUVSI SUAS Interop documentation can be found [here](https://github.com/auvsi-suas/interop).

 ## Connecting to Interoperability